 Medicare Premiums & Deductibles

-Start by making sure your clients are comfortable with the premiums and deductibles they’re paying.
 If your clients go with traditional Medicare, their premiums and deductibles for Medicare Parts A and B are pretty much set in stone; however, you can help them secure enrollment in a Part D plan with a low premium and deductible.
 Prescription drug coverage is sold by private insurers, so these plans’ premiums and deductibles differ from carrier to carrier and plan to plan.

-What if your client wants Medicare Advantage coverage?
-There are MA plans with premiums, as well as plans with $0 premiums.
-Premiums won’t be an out-of-pocket expense with $0-premium MA plans, but your client will still be subject to cost-sharing.
+Premiums won’t be an out-of-pocket expense with low-to-no-premium MA plans, but your client will still be subject to cost-sharing.
 Deductibles also vary from carrier to carrier and plan to plan, so it’s important for you to research these as well.

 In-Network vs. Out-of-Network